 Coordination of prenatal care and delivery with VCU Physicians with delivery at VCU Medical Hospital.

 A Health Permit is required for Class II, III, and IV Mobile Food Units before they can be licensed to operate.

 Multi-Service Clinic services are available by appointment only.
 Childhood immunizations, HIV Testing & Pregnancy Tests are available.

 A Grower's Certificate confirms that a Henrico County citizen grows or produces items within Henrico County and is therefore eligible to sell these items, unprocessed and unprepared, in Henrico County.
 Items may include vegetables, fruits, poultry, eggs, flowers, herbs, etc

 Complaints about a restaurant in Henrico County, Virginia can be submitted to the Henrico County Health Department by calling (804) 501-4529 or by completing the form below and submitting it.
 Please be as specific as possible when describing the complaint.
-The Health Department does not accept anonymous Food Service complaints other than sewage backup.
+The Health Department does not accept anonymous Food Service complaints other than sewage backup or a facility without water.
 Your name, address and phone number are required for investigation.